OrionJoshi/DevOps/README.md

 if we change it there will be change in git bash command

 Alias will work in any project untill it is configured with global

+### Ignoring unwanted files and directory by using .gitignore file
+How to ignore unwanted files and directory

+In repository, we are saving our files.

+for e.g
+In locker in your house you will place valuable things like gold,cash,document but it is unneccessary to place kids playing toys

+for e.g.

+	we have files
+	 Cstomer.java
+	 Account.java
+	 ReadME.txt
+	 server.log
+	 access.log

+Here we have to store only source code in reposotry (1 and 2) We can call git to ignore these files to saving to repository Dont track these files

+For this,
+We have to create a special file:

+ .gitignore

+In our working directory

+E.g

+xSHADOWx@DESKTOP-OTH8UK2 MINGW64 ~/Desktop/project (master)
+$ touch Customer.java

+xSHADOWx@DESKTOP-OTH8UK2 MINGW64 ~/Desktop/project (master)
+$ touch Account.java a.txt b.txt

+xSHADOWx@DESKTOP-OTH8UK2 MINGW64 ~/Desktop/project (master)
+$ touch .x .y

+xSHADOWx@DESKTOP-OTH8UK2 MINGW64 ~/Desktop/project (master)
+$ mkdir logs

+xSHADOWx@DESKTOP-OTH8UK2 MINGW64 ~/Desktop/project (master)
+$ touch logs/server.log logs/access.log

+xSHADOWx@DESKTOP-OTH8UK2 MINGW64 ~/Desktop/project (master)

+	$ git status
+	On branch master
+	Untracked files:
+	  (use "git add <file>..." to include in what will be committed) .x
+		.y
+		Account.java
+		Customer.java
+		a.txt
+		b.txt
+		logs/

+nothing added to commit but untracked files present (use "git add" to track)

+Our mission to not to track a.txt file

+xSHADOWx@DESKTOP-OTH8UK2 MINGW64 ~/Desktop/project (master)
+$ vi .gitignore

+And write only file name like a.txt to ignore it

+xSHADOWx@DESKTOP-OTH8UK2 MINGW64 ~/Desktop/project (master)

+	$ git status
+	On branch master
+	Untracked files:
+	  (use "git add <file>..." to include in what will be committed) .gitignore
+		.x
+		.y
+		Account.java
+		Customer.java
+		b.txt
+		logs/

+nothing added to commit but untracked files present (use "git add" to track)

+To ignore all txt file write only '*.txt'

+Ignore all hidden files
+ write '.*'

+If you want to ignore all file in directory use (directory_name)/

+for eg
+logs/

+Now we can see result as

+xSHADOWx@DESKTOP-OTH8UK2 MINGW64 ~/Desktop/project (master)

+	$ git status
+	On branch master
+	Untracked files:
+	  (use "git add <file>..." to include in what will be committed) Account.java
+		Customer.java
+		b.txt

+nothing added to commit but untracked files present (use "git add" to track)

+$ cat .gitignore
+- Ignore a.txt file

+  a.txt

+- Ignore all hidden files

+  .*

+- Ignore logs directory

+  logs/